Tue 31 March 2026,

 Some details of the training program are subject to revision as the software on which it is based evolves.

-Monday, April 30
+Monday, March 30

 In-depth use of data types for parameter collection and trajectories: <coll>, <zl>, <expr>, <vexpr>, <nodes>, <table>

-Additive synthesis, ring modulation and amplitude tracking
+Additive synthesis, ring modulation and envelope following.

 Tuesday, March 31